Medici giraffe

-The Medici giraffe was a giraffe presented to Lorenzo de' Medici on November 18, 1487, by al-Ashraf Qaitbay, the Burji Mamluk Sultan of Egypt, in an attempt to win the support of the Medici.
+The Medici giraffe was a giraffe presented to Lorenzo de' Medici in Florence on November 18, 1487, by al-Ashraf Qaitbay, the Burji Mamluk Sultan of Egypt, in an attempt to win the support of the Medici.

-The first living giraffe in Europe and Italy since Ancient Rome, the Medici giraffe caused a great stir on its arrival in Florence.
+Quite possibly the first living giraffe in Europe since the time of Ancient Rome, the Medici giraffe caused a great stir on its arrival in Florence.
 Although the Medici maintained a large menagerie and had previously featured a giant wooden model of a giraffe in the animal entertainments they provided to the citizenry, this was the first time a living example had been seen in the city.

+Giraffe depicted in a detail of Ghirlandaio's fresco Adoration of the Magi (c.
+1485-1490) in the Tornabuoni Chapel in Florence.

 The Medici giraffe did not survive for long, dying in January 1488; another giraffe was not seen in Europe for almost 300 years.

 Background

 Cosimo's wooden giraffe

-When Cosimo received Pope Pius II and Galeazzo Maria Sforza in April 1459, he assembled animal combat spectacles, including "a wild boar, two horses, four bulls, two young buffalo, some goats, a cow, and a calf" plus "twenty-six lions".
-The lions were borrowed from Florence while Cosimo was responsible for other expenses.
-However, the lions got bored and lost interest in other animals since they had been fed too well.
+When Lorenzo's grandfather Cosimo de' Medici received Pope Pius II and Galeazzo Maria Sforza in April 1459, he assembled animal combat spectacles, including "a wild boar, two horses, four bulls, two young buffalo, some goats, a cow, and a calf" plus "twenty-six lions".
+The lions were borrowed from the city of Florence while Cosimo was responsible for other expenses.
+However, the lions had been fed too well, got bored and lost interest in the other animals.
 Lions, which were fierce and proud symbols of Florence, were unwilling to demonstrate their power, placing Cosimo's stature at risk.

 In an attempt to spur the lions into action, Cosimo sent a "Trojan giraffe", a wooden giraffe containing armed warriors inside, to excite the lions and save his reputation.
 However, the lions remained bored.

 Witnessing his grandfather's catastrophic spectacle, Lorenzo realized that he would not achieve absolute respect from his peers with money alone, and that he needed real political power at home and abroad.